Housing Repair Scams

 • Report the potential scam to EPIC.

-• Report the scam to Action Fraud or seek advice from Citizens Advice.
+• Report the scam to Report Fraud or seek advice from Citizens Advice.

 • Contact your local authority directly using known details, such as those on the local authority’s website.